kylemcparland/photolabs/README.md

 - Socket.io ^2.2.0

 ## Bugs and Issues
-If you encounter any bugs, please feel free to open an issue on GitHub.
+If you encounter any bugs, please feel free to open an issue on [github](https://github.com/kylemcparland/photolabs/issues).

+---

-This project was built for educational purposes.
+#### This project was built for educational purposes.
 Thank you for checking it out!